helm/charts/stable/datadog/README.md

 $ helm install --name my-release -f my-values.yaml stable/datadog
 ```

-> **Tip**: You can copy and customize the default [values.yaml](values.yaml)
+**Tip**: You can copy and customize the default [values.yaml](values.yaml)

 ### Image repository and tag

 Datadog [offers two variants](https://hub.docker.com/r/datadog/agent/tags/), switch to a `-jmx` tag if you need to run JMX/java integrations.
 The chart also supports running [the standalone dogstatsd image](https://hub.docker.com/r/datadog/dogstatsd/tags/).

+Starting with version 1.0.0, this chart does not support deploying Agent 5.x anymore.
+If you cannot upgrade to Agent 6.x, you can use a previous version of the chart by calling helm install with `--version 0.18.0`.

 ### DaemonSet and Deployment

-By default installs Datadog agent inside a DaemonSet.
-You may also use Datadog agent inside a Deployment for special use cases.
+By default, the Datadog Agent runs in a DaemonSet.
+It can alternatively run inside a Deployment for special use cases.

+**Note:** simultaneous DaemonSet + Deployment installation within a single release will soon be deprecated, requiring two releases to achieve this.

 ### Secret